16th Judicial Circuit Court of Jackson County

 Missouri Constitution, Bill of Rights

 The Jackson County Circuit Court is a very busy place.
-Last year, more than 73,285 people asked the Court to intervene in a dispute, provide justice to a victim, or settle a family matter.
+In 2011, more than 73,285 people asked the Court to intervene in a dispute, provide justice to a victim, or settle a family matter.
 With a population of 674,158 people in 2010, that means almost 9.2 percent of the people in the County accessed the Court in 2011.

 That’s a big number, and it does not include all the citizens who had a minor issue that was resolved in one of the 16 municipal courts in the county.